cohure/CHR2024-website/content/cfp.md

 1. Building a community of scholars working on humanities research questions relying on a wide range of computational and quantitative approaches to humanities data in all its forms.
 We consider this community to be complementary to the digital humanities landscape.
+We welcome contributions from scholars of diverse backgrounds and particularly from under-represented groups.

 2. Promoting good practices through sharing “research stories”.
 Such good practices may include, for instance, the publication of code and data in